Lola06050907/probable-octo-winner/index.md

 * * *
 ### His discography

 He released his first song "King Charles" in 2017.
 He then released "Tin Pan Boy", another song to denounce a construction project in London.
-In 2018, he released his first album called "21st Century Liability", which raised awareness on a variety of topics such as sexual assault, gun violence, and mental health.
-Later on, Dom released an EP called "Hope for the Underrated Youth", with a song called "Parents" denouncing homophobia amongst other things.
+In 2018, he released his first album called "21st Century Liability", which raised awareness on a variety of topics, such as sexual assault, gun violence, and mental health.
+Later on, Dom released an EP called "Hope for the Underrated Youth", with a song called "Parents", denouncing homophobia, amongst other things.

 In 2020, he released a new album called "Weird!".
-He worked on the album during lockdown and released songs with a different universe for each of them, such as:
+He worked on the album during lockdown and released songs, with a different universe for each of them, such as:
 * cotton candy
 * strawberry lipstick
 * weird!